 It is the slippery slope argument.
 “I think what they’ll do is turn this universal check on the law-abiding into a universal registry of law-abiding people,” warned Wayne LaPierre, the NRA’s executive vice president.
 “Obamacare wasn’t a tax until they wanted it to be a tax.”
 They are against banning cop-killer bullets because it is a “Trojan horse” to a backdoor national gun control scheme.

 I don’t begrudge people and their lobbying groups.
 But these groups don’t represent all of us or even their members.
 When they have oversized powers, the results are not so good.

 More on Slippery Slopes

-- Explanation of a good explanation of slippery slopes from Texas State (which, I note, is a real school, and not a made-for-tv school that offers Smash Williams and Tim Riggins scholarships).
+- Explanation of a good explanation of slippery slopes from Texas State (which, I note, is an actual school, and not a made-for-tv school that offers Smash Williams and Tim Riggins scholarships).